LukeWood/keras-genetic/README.md

 For now, the [MNIST Example](examples/mnist/mnist.py) serves as the Quickstart guide.

-## v1.0.0 Release Checklist
+## Roadmap

-Before the v1.0.0 release I'd like to accomplish the following tasks:
+I'd like to accomplish the following tasks:

 - ✅ stabilize the base API
 - ✅ support a callbacks API